Working Together to Change our City's Future

 We can’t do it alone.
 Our extended team is made up of individuals and organizations that help us achieve our goal of creating an innovative, safe, sustainable Campus.
-With partners such as GoBike Buffalo, AllPro Parking, Goodwill Industries, and others, we are able to increase our impact, improve our customer service, and provide more just, sustainable transportation options.
+With partners such as GoBike Buffalo, AllPro Parking, International Institute of Buffalo, and others, we are able to increase our impact, improve our customer service, and provide more just, sustainable transportation options.

 To promote a knowledge-based transformation of Western New York through the biomedical research, education, clinical practice, and entrepreneurship of its member institutions.

 To be a magnet of opportunities – attracting and retaining the best and the brightest.

 - We will respect the individual mission and identity of our members and associated organizations.

 - We will pursue preeminence in all endeavors related to our mission.

 - We will support regional development beyond our campus boundaries, reflecting our member’s total composition and initiatives.

 - We will engage our surrounding neighborhoods to enhance diversity, inclusion, and community revitalization.